 \section{Abstract}

-Federated Learning is a promising approach for training machine learning models while preserving data privacy, but its distributed nature makes it vulnerable to backdoor attacks, particularly in NLP tasks while related research remains limited.
-This paper introduces SDBA, a novel backdoor attack mechanism designed for NLP tasks in FL environments.
-Our systematic analysis across LSTM and GPT-2 models identifies the most vulnerable layers for backdoor injection and achieves both stealth and long-lasting durability through layer-wise gradient masking and top-k\% gradient masking within these layers.
-Experiments on next token prediction and sentiment analysis tasks show that SDBA outperforms existing backdoors in durability and effectively bypasses representative defense mechanisms, with notable performance in LLM such as GPT-2.
-These results underscore the need for robust defense strategies in NLP-based FL systems.
+Federated learning is a promising approach for training machine learning models while preserving data privacy.
+However, its distributed nature makes it vulnerable to backdoor attacks, particularly in NLP tasks, where related research remains limited.
+This paper introduces SDBA, a novel backdoor attack mechanism designed for NLP tasks in federated learning environments.
+Through a systematic analysis across LSTM and GPT-2 models, we identify the most vulnerable layers for backdoor injection and achieve both stealth and long-lasting durability by applying layer-wise gradient masking and top-k\% gradient masking.
+Also, to evaluate the task generalizability of SDBA, we additionally conduct experiments on the T5 model.
+Experiments on next-token prediction, sentiment analysis, and question answering tasks show that SDBA outperforms existing backdoors in terms of durability and effectively bypasses representative defense mechanisms, demonstrating notable performance in transformer-based models such as GPT-2.
+These results highlight the urgent need for robust defense strategies in NLP-based federated learning systems.